An official website of the United States government

 Kiyotaka Nozaki, right, Chugoku-Shikoku Defense Bureau deputy procurement director, presents a painting to U.S. Marine Corps Col. Robert V. Boucher, Marine Corps Air Station Iwakuni commanding officer, during the grand opening of the Command Assembly Hall at MCAS Iwakuni, Japan, July 1, 2016.
 Costing approximately $28 million, construction of the building began September 2013 and finished March 2016 with an additional $1.5 million spent furnishing the facility.
 The old 20,776 square foot theater, which opened in 1954, is scheduled to be demolished in order to expand the Child Development Center.
 (U.S. Marine Corps photo by Lance Cpl.
 Aaron Henson/Released) - Kiyotaka Nozaki, right, Chugoku-Shikoku Defense Bureau deputy procurement director, presents a painting to U.S. Marine Corps Col. Robert V. Boucher, Marine Corps Air Station Iwakuni commanding officer, during the grand opening of the Command Assembly Hall at MCAS Iwakuni, Japan, July 1, 2016.
 Costing approximately $28 million, construction of the building began September 2013 and finished March 2016 with an additional $1.5 million spent furnishing the facility.
 The old 20,776 square foot theater, which opened in 1954, is scheduled to be demolished in order to expand the Child Development Center.
 (U.S. Marine Corps photo by Lance Cpl.
 Aaron Henson/Released)

 U.S. Marine Corps Cpl.
-Harley Damarputra, an aviation life-support equipment technician and collateral duty inspector with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, forward deployed to MCAS Iwakuni, Japan, tests a seat in an F/A-18C Hornet during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
+Harley Damarputra, an aviation life-support equipment technician and collateral duty inspector with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, forward deployed to MCAS Iwakuni, Japan, checks the communication system in a pilot’s helmet during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
 Damarputra supports the squadron as a life-support equipment technician and collateral duty inspector by ensuring the pilots’ safety gear is working properly.
 (U.S. Marine Corps photo Lance Cpl.
 Donato Maffin/Released) - U.S. Marine Corps Cpl.
-Harley Damarputra, an aviation life-support equipment technician and collateral duty inspector with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, forward deployed to MCAS Iwakuni, Japan, tests a seat in an F/A-18C Hornet during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
+Harley Damarputra, an aviation life-support equipment technician and collateral duty inspector with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, forward deployed to MCAS Iwakuni, Japan, checks the communication system in a pilot’s helmet during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
 Damarputra supports the squadron as a life-support equipment technician and collateral duty inspector by ensuring the pilots’ safety gear is working properly.
 (U.S. Marine Corps photo Lance Cpl.
 Donato Maffin/Released)

 U.S. Marine Corps Capt.
 William Sanford, Combat Logistics Company 36’s new commanding officer, addresses Marines during a change of command ceremony at Marine Corps Air Station Iwakuni, Japan, June 20, 2016.
 Capt.
 Roderick Singleton Jr. relinquished his authority of CLC-36’s commanding officer to Sanford.
 Sanford will be assuming his first position of commanding officer after serving as the Marine Corps Installations Pacific installation motor transport officer for two years before becoming the plans and operations officer.
 (U.S. Marine Corps photo by Lance Cpl.
 Aaron Henson/Released) - U.S. Marine Corps Capt.
 William Sanford, Combat Logistics Company 36’s new commanding officer, addresses Marines during a change of command ceremony at Marine Corps Air Station Iwakuni, Japan, June 20, 2016.
 Capt.
 Roderick Singleton Jr. relinquished his authority of CLC-36’s commanding officer to Sanford.
 Sanford will be assuming his first position of commanding officer after serving as the Marine Corps Installations Pacific installation motor transport officer for two years before becoming the plans and operations officer.
 (U.S. Marine Corps photo by Lance Cpl.
 Aaron Henson/Released)

 U.S. Marine Corps Sgt.
-Malcolm Cappelle, a quality assurance safety observer with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, and forward deployed to MCAS Iwakuni, Japan, poses for a photo in front of an ordnance shipping container during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
-Cappelle just finished preparing ordnance on the squadron’s F/A-18C Hornet fighter jets in support of exercise Red Flag-Alaska 16-2.
+Malcolm Cappelle, a quality assurance safety observer with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, and forward deployed to MCAS Iwakuni, Japan, inspects a CATM 9X training missile during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
+Cappelle is inspecting the ordnance to make sure it’s secured properly on the squadron’s F/A-18C Hornet fighter jet in support of exercise Red Flag-Alaska 16-2.
 (U.S. Marine Corps photo by Lance Cpl.
 Donato Maffin/Released) - U.S. Marine Corps Sgt.
-Malcolm Cappelle, a quality assurance safety observer with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, and forward deployed to MCAS Iwakuni, Japan, poses for a photo in front of an ordnance shipping container during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
-Cappelle just finished preparing ordnance on the squadron’s F/A-18C Hornet fighter jets in support of exercise Red Flag-Alaska 16-2.
+Malcolm Cappelle, a quality assurance safety observer with Marine Fighter Attack Squadron (VMFA) 314, stationed at Marine Corps Air Station Miramar, California, and forward deployed to MCAS Iwakuni, Japan, inspects a CATM 9X training missile during exercise Red Flag-Alaska 16-2 at Eielson Air Force Base, Alaska, June 16, 2016.
+Cappelle is inspecting the ordnance to make sure it’s secured properly on the squadron’s F/A-18C Hornet fighter jet in support of exercise Red Flag-Alaska 16-2.
 (U.S. Marine Corps photo by Lance Cpl.
 Donato Maffin/Released)

 From left to right, Buddie Kolath, store director, Kim Shipley, a station resident, U.S. Marine Corps Col. Daniel Shipley, Marine Aircraft Group 12 commanding officer, Joseph H. Jeu, director and CEO of the Defense Commissary Agency, U.S. Marine Corps Col. Robert V. Boucher, station commanding officer, Marcela Londono and Carla Bates, station residents, and U.S. Marine Corps Sgt.
 Maj.
 Christopher Garza, station sergeant major, conduct the ribbon-cutting ceremony during the grand opening of the new commissary at Marine Corps Air Station Iwakuni, Japan, June 21, 2016.
 Designed to anticipate and meet the needs of shoppers, the new grocery store is approximately 50 percent larger, with 52,710 total square feet and is located between the Kintai Inn and Kawashimo housing area.
 (U.S. Marine Corps photo by Lance Cpl.
 Aaron Henson/Released) - From left to right, Buddie Kolath, store director, Kim Shipley, a station resident, U.S. Marine Corps Col. Daniel Shipley, Marine Aircraft Group 12 commanding officer, Joseph H. Jeu, director and CEO of the Defense Commissary Agency, U.S. Marine Corps Col. Robert V. Boucher, station commanding officer, Marcela Londono and Carla Bates, station residents, and U.S. Marine Corps Sgt.
 Maj.
 Christopher Garza, station sergeant major, conduct the ribbon-cutting ceremony during the grand opening of the new commissary at Marine Corps Air Station Iwakuni, Japan, June 21, 2016.
 Designed to anticipate and meet the needs of shoppers, the new grocery store is approximately 50 percent larger, with 52,710 total square feet and is located between the Kintai Inn and Kawashimo housing area.
 (U.S. Marine Corps photo by Lance Cpl.
 Aaron Henson/Released)